ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 Please note that this example uses my own star nodes — however, those won't necessarily always be accessible there.
 Currently it's important to either find a reliable star node or host your own.
 You can host your own quite simply by following the instructions [here](https://github.com/libp2p/js-libp2p-webrtc-star#rendezvous-server-aka-signaling-server) for a native setup and [here](https://github.com/libp2p/js-libp2p-webrtc-star/blob/master/DEPLOYMENT.md) for a Docker container which includes Nginx (for SSL).
 If you opt for the native setup, we cover the Nginx reverse proxy process and SSL cert retrieval later in this post.

 🚀 This is a very clean and effective method of P2P communications; however, sometimes NATs get in the way.
-We use [p2p-circuit](https://docs.libp2p.io/concepts/circuit-relay/) to get around that.
+We use [`p2p-circuit`](https://docs.libp2p.io/concepts/circuit-relay/) to get around that.

 ### ⚡ `p2p-circuit`

-p2p-circuit is really useful for peers behind tricky NATs (or a VPN, or anything really).
-I find the relaying of p2p-circuit to be similar to [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT), so it's easy to think of it that way if you're already familiar with it.
+Using `p2p-circuit` is really helpful for peers behind tricky NATs (or a VPN, or anything really).
+I find the relaying of `p2p-circuit` to be similar to [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT), so it's easy to think of it that way if you're already familiar with it.

 #### Usage

-Once all the services for p2p-circuit are put together, connecting to the node can be achieved a couple of ways.
+Once all the services for `p2p-circuit` are put together, connecting to the node can be achieved in a few different ways.
 First, to connect on startup to _only_ our node(s):

 ```javascript
 ipfs = await Ipfs.create({